 Average Cost of Installation: $4,000

-Oil furnaces are also known as a pressure burner.
+An oil furnace is also known as a pressure burner.
 Oil is sprayed into a combustion chamber at a high pressure which is then ignited by an electric spark.
 The oil continues to burn as the oil mist is sprayed.
-Oil also burns hotter than gas, producing maximum heat, however heating up the oil costs more than gas in the long run.
+Oil also burns hotter than gas, producing maximum heat.
+However, heating up the oil costs more than gas in the long run.

 The average cost for the individual unit is a minimum of $500 and a maximum of $2,500.
 The total cost averages $3,000 to $5,000 including installation.